Details.

 Director, Richards Stanisich

-Through the development of design, Kirsten enjoys innovating and pushing experience with materials and detailing.
+Kirsten enjoys the development of design by innovating and pushing our experience with materials and detailing.
 She is restless in her pursuit of originality and will imbue a project with a sophisticated palette.
-Inspired by the intersections of art, life and design, she crafts rhythmic and materially expressive spaces – ones that people talk about and remember.
+Kirsten regularly participates in industry events and award systems with her public speaking and participation on judging panels, and has held prominent positions in the Design Institute of Australia.

 Will Fung